 EMERGENCY DIAL 911

 Fairfield’s Emergency Telecommunicators receive and process nearly 250,000 telephone calls from the general public annually.
-In addition, they process thousands of requests via radio from Fairfield Police Officer and Firefighters along with a multitude of other law enforcement and public safety agencies including the town’s surrounding Fairfield, the Connecticut State Police, Fairfield University and Sacred Heart University Public Safety Departments, the United States Coast Guard and more.
+In addition, they process thousands of requests via radio from Fairfield Police Officers and Firefighters along with a multitude of other law enforcement and public safety agencies including the towns surrounding Fairfield, the Connecticut State Police, Fairfield University and Sacred Heart University Public Safety Departments, the United States Coast Guard and more.
 ECC personnel are responsible for monitoring approximately thirty radio channels at any given time.